 Should you switch to wood pellet heating?

-If you're planning to replace your existing heating system, advanced wood heat offers some unique benefits worth considering.
+If you're planning to replace a home heating solution, a wood pellet heating system offers some unique benefits worth considering.

 You'll need room for pellet storage.
 Hoppers that store the pellets are often located in the basement near the boiler.
 Bulk pellets usually take up more space than oil or propane.